TobikoData/sqlmesh/docs/concepts/tests.md

 By default, SQLMesh drops all input fixtures in the testing database after running a test.

-It's possible to preserve these fixtures using the `--preserve-fixtures` option of the `sqlmesh test` command, which can be helpful when debugging a test failure post-hoc.
+It's possible to preserve these fixtures using the `--preserve-fixtures` option of the `sqlmesh test` command, which can be helpful when debugging a test failure.